colbyfayock/launchtime-workshop/lessons/03 - Customizing Your React Leaflet Map with a Mapbox Basemap Style/README.md

 While our API key is exposed when our page loads the map, we can configure our API keys to have 1 for development that no one can ever see and one for production where we would restrict the URL to our app.

 To do this, we can use Create React Apps's built-in environment variable solution.
+You should be able to find an `.env.shared.sample` file that you can duplicate and remove `sample` from the name.
+You can then use this to fill in your details for the variables.

 For this extra credit assignment, set up the TileLayer endpoint to use your Mapbox API Key from an environment variable.

 #### Where We'll Make Changes
-* `/.env.development`
+* `lessons/.env.shared`
 * `/src/pages/search.js`